-A round table discussion on gender dynamics, hypermasculinity and “boys will be boys”
+A round table discussion on gender dynamics, Toxic Masculinity, and “boys will be boys”

-Ahead, our conversation with law student Johnel Leyble, agricultural entrepreneur Carlos Mendoza and businessman Niko Francisco on society’s call for men to not only be held accountable for their actions, but demand for them to take a hard look in the mirror and reassess the meaning of masculinity.
+Ahead, our conversation with law student Johnel Leyble, agricultural entrepreneur Carlos Mendoza and businessman Niko Francisco, who discuss society’s call for men to not only be held accountable for their actions but demand for them to take a hard look in the mirror and reassess the meaning of masculinity.

 Johnel Leyble: No, this is the first time I’m hearing about it.
 The concept, I think, is something we all know about already; it just hadn’t been given a proper label like this up until now.

 Carlos Mendoza: Same here.
 I know about the concept, but the way it’s presented—the phrasing—is something new to me.